-Why significant How our audit addressed the key audit matter Why significant As described in Note 2.3 (d) Impairment of financial assets, Note 7 Receivable from customers and Note 26 Financial risk management, the provisions for expected credit losses ("ECL") are determined under application of IRS 9 Financial Instruments.
+As described in Note 2.3 (d) Impairment of financial assets, Note 7 Receivable from customers and Note 26 Financial risk management, the provisions for expected credit losses ("ECL") are determined under application of IFRS 9 Financial Instruments.

 This is a key audit matter as significant judgement is involved to determine the expected credit losses.

+Key areas of judgement included:

+- the interpretation of the requirements to determine impairment under application of IFRS 9, which are reflected in the Company and the Group's expected credit loss model; - the identification of exposures with a significant deterioration in credit quality; - assumptions used in the expected credit loss model such as the financial condition of the counterparty, expected future cash flows and forward-looking macroeconomic factors (e.g. forecast gross domestic product growth) as disclosed in Note 26 Financial risk management and Note 2.3 (d) Impairment of financial assets; and - the need to apply additional overlays to reflect current or future external factors that are not otherwise appropriately captured by the expected credit loss model.

+How our audit addressed the key audit matter

-Key areas of judgement included: the interpretation of the requirements to determine impairment under application of IRS 9, which are reflected in the Company and the Group's expected credit loss model; the identification of exposures with a significant deterioration in credit quality; assumptions used in the expected credit loss model such as the financial condition of the counterparty, expected future cash flows and forward-looking macroeconomic factors (e.g. forecast gross domestic product growth) as disclosed in Note 26 Financial risk management and Note 2.3 (d) Impairment of financial assets; and the need to apply additional overlays to reflect current or future external factors that are not otherwise appropriately captured by the expected credit loss model.
-In obtaining sufficient appropriate audit evidence we: Assessed the modelling techniques and methodology used against the requirements of IFRS 9 Financial Instruments.
-Assessed and tested the design and operating effectiveness of the controls over the: data used to determine the provision for credit loss, including transactional data captured at loan origination, ongoing internal credit quality assessments, storage of data in data warehouses and interfaces to the expected credit loss model; and expected credit loss model, including model build and approval, ongoing monitoring/validation, model governance and mathematical accuracy.
-Assessed key modelling assumptions with a focus on the: financial condition of the counterparties and expected future cashflows; and sensitivity of the collective provisions to changes in modelling assumptions.
-Examined a sample of exposures and performed procedures to evaluate the: timely identification of exposures with a significant deterioration in credit quality; and expected loss calculation for collective provisioning.
-Used industry knowledge and information published by regulators and other bodies, for example recently published gross domestic product growth data, to assess the impact of market and regulatory changes on the ECL model's assumptions.
-In doing so we assessed whether the probability weighting assigned to customers provided with relief measures, and so who have an expected "Significant hereis" and significant here provision ing calculated in who have an expected "Significant Increase in Credit Involved IT specialists in areas that required specific expertise (including data reliability and the expected credit loss model).
-Assessed whether the financial statement disclosures appropriately reflect the Company and the Group's exposure to credit risk.
+In obtaining sufficient appropriate audit evidence we:

+- Assessed the modelling techniques and methodology used against the requirements of IFRS 9 Financial Instruments. - Assessed and tested the design and operating effectiveness of the controls over the: - data used to determine the provision for credit loss, including transactional data captured at loan origination, ongoing internal credit quality assessments, storage of data in data warehouses and interfaces to the expected credit loss model; - expected credit loss model, including model build and approval, ongoing monitoring/validation, model governance and mathematical accuracy. - Assessed key modelling assumptions with a focus on the: - financial condition of the counterparties and expected future cashflows; and - sensitivity of the collective provisions to changes in modelling assumptions. - Examined a sample of exposures and performed procedures to evaluate the: - timely identification of exposures with a significant deterioration in credit quality; and - expected loss calculation for collective provisioning. - by regulators and other bodies, for example recently published gross domestic product growth data, to assess the impact of market and regulatory changes on the ECL model's assumptions.
+In doing so we assessed whether the probability weighting assigned to customers provided with relief measures, and so who have an expected "Significant Increase in Credit Risk", and the resultant provisioning calculated in relation to these risks was in line with the requirements of IFRS 9. - Involved IT specialists in areas that required specific expertise (including data reliability and the expected credit loss model). - Assessed whether the financial statement disclosures appropriately reflect the Company and the Group's exposure to credit risk.